 At Mountain Lane we work hard to ensure our pupils know how to remain safe online, we know there are dangers and are committed to ensuring pupils are aware of how to avoid these.
 Should they run into an issue we have our fantastic team of eCadets firmly embedded in school to offer advice and assistance to the pupils in their classes.
 The eCadets scheme works to promote positive and healthy use of the internet and our eCadets work hard each term on tasks that meet these criteria.
 The pupils drive the scheme but have the backing of Mrs Shaw (Junior eCadets) and Mrs Lloyd (Mini eCadets) to support them in their valuable work.
 Many pupils have commented on how they feel they can ask questions that they would have been shy to ask of an adult, and get support and advice from young people who understand their viewpoint.
 For more about the eCadets Scheme please visit www.ecadet.zone There is also a short video at the bottom of this page from Henry Platten (founder of eCadets) on the scheme.

 Below are some Safer Internet Day activities that the eCadets think could be helpful to be stay safe all year round and parents may want to still use the resources.

-Ages for Social Media according to their policies as of December 2017.
+Ages for Social Media according to their policies.

 13 Years - Twitter, Facebook, Instagram, Pintrest, Google+ (not GoogleClassroom or Drive), Tumblr, Reddit, Snapchat and Path.